bubb4rd/temporal_haven/README.md

 # Temporal Haven

+Temporal Haven is a command-line text-based video game.

+*Made for CSE 240 (Intro to Programming).*

 # 📜 Setting

 Temporal Haven is not just an ordinary city; it's a hub of temporal research and innovation, known for its cutting-edge laboratories and secretive government projects.
 The city is surrounded by lush landscapes and is built near the convergence point of several time anomalies.
+Discover the secrets behind the rise and continued reign of the government.

 # 🏙 Locations